bioinformed/glu-genetics/docs/dev_manual/style.rst

     abstractions.

-    For really old code that you don't want to mess up, you may continue to use the original intendation.
+    For really old code that you don't want to mess up, you may continue to use the original indentation.
 However, plan to normalize it before undergoing any major surgery.

   Tabs or Spaces?